NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BB(A)
     - Does not launch
     - Has more stun
+    - Can be done on whiff
+    - Akamaru runs for two more frames before pouncing
+    - Pounce animation startup reduced by three frames
+    - Hitbox appears two frames earlier
+    - Hitbox ends two frames later
 - 5BBA(A) launches higher and recovers sooner
 - 5BBB(A)
     - Hitbox appears one frame sooner and disappears two frames sooner
     - More lift
+- 5A dog
-- 5A can be grabbed the entire animation
+    - Grabbable the entire move
+    - Dog glitch window extended from 1 frame to 3.
+Previously you had to press and hold on frame 10; can now be done on frame 9-11
+    - Initial animation changed from 9 frames to 8, charge (if holding), kneels (same animation as charging) must happen for one frame, then the standing and release.
-- 5A Kunai
+- 5A kunai
+    - Grabbable the entire move
     - Cannot "charge"
-    - Grabbable the entire move
 - 2B has more lift
 - 2A
     - Akamaru startup adjusted
     - Is active after 9 frames instead of after 1
+    - If hit, Akamaru stands back up
+    - On release, Akamaru does his 6A (sand kick)
 - 6B(B)
     - Bounces closer
     - Recovers one frame sooner
     - Does 4 more damage
 - 6B(2A) added as 5A
+- 6A
-- 6A changed to be 5BBB(A) with A follow up (old 6A)
+    - Changed to be 5BBB(A) with A follow up (old 6A)
+    - Hitbox has +1 active frame
+- 6A akamaru
+    - Damage increase from 5 to 10
+    - Foot hitbox bigger and doesn't lift
+    - Projectile appears two frames later
+    - Projectile staggers
+    - Bigger hitbox
+- 6(A-A) cannot be done on whiff
 - 4B staggers instead of bounces
 - 4A DEF window starts frame 11 and ends frame 33 (animation ends frame 42)
 - Act4A
     - Ends a bit faster
     - Unblockable
     - Does more damage
+- 8B
+    - Has 7 additional endlag frames
+    - Hitbox comes out two frames later
+    - Lasts 3 frames longer
+    - Combo into B able to be done 3 frames faster
 - 8A is grabbable the entire move
+- JB-(4B)
+    - Does not end airborne
+    - Quicker endlag applied (already on forward and up)
+- 5X has two less super freeze frames
+- 6X
+    - Does Kidomaru's 5X activator into vanilla 5X
+    - Elbow hitbox moved to shoulder and made larger
+    - Low crushes
 - 2X
     - If holding X after super freeze ends, Akamaru will jump.
     - Akamaru has more lift (TODO: is this in general?)
-- 5X6
-    - Does Kidomaru's 5X activator into vanilla 5X
-    - Low crushes
+- RA
-    - Has a unique super freeze animation
+    - Hitbox extended two frames
+    - Last three frames are -2 damage and guard damage
 - RA(B) changed to be 6B with follow ups
+- GRKnJ
-- GRKnJ travels two frames slower
+    - Travels two frames slower
+    - Switches sides two frames sooner, but hits on the same time (switches into stand for four frames)

 #### Cosmetic